Publication

 Summary

-- ISAT randomised 2143 patients with ruptured aneurysms judged suitable for both approaches to endovascular-first vs neurosurgery-first policies; recruitment stopped early after a planned interim analysis.
+- ISAT randomised 2143 patients with ruptured intracranial aneurysms suitable for either approach to an endovascular coiling policy (n=1073) or neurosurgical clipping policy (n=1070) and stopped early after interim analysis.

-- Mortality at 1 year was similar (8.1% vs 10.1%); the advantage was primarily disability reduction.
+- Mortality at 1 year was similar (8.1% vs 10.1%), implying the main benefit was reduced disability among survivors.

-- Endovascular allocation carried higher early non-procedural rebleeding after treatment (20 vs 6 within 30 days) and substantially more re-interventions in the first year (121 vs 33).
+- Coiling was associated with greater early post-procedural target-aneurysm rebleeding (20 vs 6 up to 30 days) and substantially more retreatment within 1 year (121 vs 33).

 Notes